alefisico/reana-tutorial/episodes/Snakemake.md

 ## Understanding the Basics

-Snakemake is a workflow management system that simplifies the process of defining complex computational pipelines.
-It's particularly useful for bioinformatics pipelines, but can be applied to a wide range of computational tasks.
+At its core, Snakemake organizes computational workflows into **rules**, each representing a specific task within the pipeline.
+These rules are interconnected through their input and output files, forming a dependency graph.
+Using a Python-like syntax, you can specify the precise commands required to generate output files from input data.
+Snakemake intelligently analyzes this dependency graph to determine the optimal execution order and parallelizes tasks to maximize efficiency, making it ideal for large-scale data analysis projects.

 ## The Core Components of a Snakemake Workflow

+1. Snakefile: This is the main file of a Snakemake workflow.
+It contains the definition of all rules and config file references.
+This is where you define your pipeline.
+2. Config file: This file defines parameters and variables that can be used in your rules. _(Useful, but not mandatory.)_
-1. Rules: These define the steps in your pipeline.
-Each rule has three parts:
+3. Rules: These define the steps in your pipeline.
+Each rule has three important parts:
     * Input files: The files that the rule needs to start.
     * Output files: The files that the rule will produce.
     * Shell command: The command to be executed to produce the output files from the input files.
-2. Config file: This file defines parameters and variables that can be used in your rules.
-3. Snakefile: This is the main file of a Snakemake workflow.
-It contains the definition of all rules and config file references.

 ## A Simple Example: A Parallel Workflow